ChainMovers/dtp/docs/faq.md

 **Can DTP simply tunnel standard TCP, UDP, IP packets?**

-Packets tunneling can be done, but is not recommended.
+Transparent packets tunneling could be done, but is not recommended.

-DTP/Sui provides reliable and ordered data transport.
+DTP/Sui provides already reliable and ordered data transport.
 That would be redundant with say, what TCP would try to achieve within a tunnel.

 Instead, look into [DTP Services Daemon](installation.md#setup-with-dtp-services-daemon-plan-for-april-2023) to efficiently terminate/bridge standard IP protocols.
 That eliminates protocol redundancy and better leverage what the Sui network already provide.